The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 \subsection{Optimization Methods}

-Optimization-based apportionment methods include Pareto optimization, local hill-climbing, (constrained) global searches, etc. Although in principle any apportionment method can be cast \textit{a posteriori} as some sort of global optimization method, this framing may not always be natural in practice; and conversely, not just any optimization principle will lead to a tractable integer programming problem that can be implemented with straightforward algorithms.
-However, most of the traditional apportionment methods that have been proposed do admit a natural formulation in terms of the optimization of some simple objective function.
+Optimization-based apportionment methods include Pareto optimization, local hill-climbing, (constrained) global searches, etc. Although in principle any apportionment method can be cast \textit{a posteriori} as some sort of global optimization method, this framing may not always be natural in practice; and conversely, not just any optimization principle will lead to a computationally tractable integer programming problem that can be implemented with straightforward algorithms.
+However, most of the traditional apportionment methods that have been proposed do admit a natural formulation in terms of the optimization of some simple \textit{objective} function that numerically encodes the explicit or implicit goal of apportionment.